Matthieu2209/Simulating-human-walking-to-virtually-devellop-and-test-new-methods-of-assistance/README.md

 Functions use for the Muscle actuation layer.
 Functions to compute vce and lce (integration) adn joint limits and functions to update lmtu and torque.

 ### Neural control layer :
 Functions use for the neural control layer.
+Functions to compute the muscle stimulations.

 ### Useful function :
 Functions useful